|Class 11||ETR: Thursday, March 08 at 2:30|

 J. S. Bach and the Cantata

-Finally, we dove into the subject of church music in the Baroque.
-In this session we looked at how J. S. Bach's "day job" was to create half-hour long musical sermons for the Lutheran church, called Cantatas.
+In this class we will dive into the subject of church music in the Baroque.
+We'll takj about how J. S. Bach's "day job" was to create half-hour long musical sermons for the Lutheran church, called Cantatas.

 J. S. Bach, Cantata No. 140 "Wachet auf, ruft uns die Stimme": Fourth Movement